akaloti/BS-Card-Web-Game/README.md

 this repository on GitHub) and run index.php.
 Because the application uses PHP, you'll need to use something that supports PHP.
 For example, I used Microsoft WebMatrix to run the project.
-Given that the application has no animations or use of CSS3 yet, it should work on any browser (e.g. Chrome, Safari, Internet Explorer, Opera, Firefox).
+Given that the application has no animations or crucial use of CSS3, it should work on any browser (e.g. Chrome, Safari, Internet Explorer, Opera, Firefox).
+Users of older browsers that don't support gradients, a CSS3 feature, must be able to identify which cards they've picked based on the transparency of the cards; users of browsers that do support gradients will notice the tint of picked cards.

 How to Run the Unit Tests
 -------------------------